-The section modulus of beams on deck loaded by wheeled vehicles is to be determined by considering the concentrated loads from the wheeled vehicles.
+The section modulus of beams on deck loaded by wheeled vehicles is not to be less than that obtained from the formula in Pt 7, Ch 7, 301. of the Guidance.
+(2023)

 108. Continuity of strength

 In parts where longitudinal systems are transformed to transverse systems, special care is to be taken to keep the continuity of strength.